jennifermorin/academic-kickstart/content/home/experience.md

   location = "Florida"
   date_start = "2013-01-01"
   date_end = "2014-05-01"
-  description = """Faculty develop course content; engage students through communication tools such as email, course news, and discussion boards; respond to students in a timely manner to encourage achievement of learning objectives; promote positive learning environment by providing customized feedback and prompt assignment grading; master utilization of ANGEL LMS.
+  description = """Develop course content; engage students through communication tools such as email, course news, and discussion boards; respond to students in a timely manner to encourage achievement of learning objectives; promote positive learning environment by providing customized feedback and prompt assignment grading; master utilization of ANGEL LMS.
   Courses taught:

   * Opportunity Analysis and Franchising (ENT 2172)